Honors at Mercy

 - Mentorship from students and faculty in the Honors Program

 Admission to the Mercy University Global Honors Program is through application only.
 Students are evaluated holistically based on their reflective essays, history of academic success, and commitment to service and engaged leadership.
 To be eligible to apply for admission to the Global Honors Program, students must be full-time and be registered for a majority of their classes at a physical on-campus location (fully Distance Learning students are currently not eligible for admission to the Honors Program).

 Students applying to the program after High School must have a minimum High School GPA of 85.

-Students applying to the program after completion of credits at another undergraduate institution must have a minimum GPA of 3.2 and must be transferring 12-75 credits towards their Mercy College degree completion.
-Students transferring more than 75 credits towards their Mercy College degree are not eligible for application.
+Students applying to the program after completion of credits at another undergraduate institution must have a minimum GPA of 3.2 and must be transferring 12-75 credits towards their Mercy University degree completion.
+Students transferring more than 75 credits towards their Mercy University degree are not eligible for application.
 Students transferring fewer than 12 credits will be evaluated on their High School GPA.

-Continuing students at Mercy College may apply for admission to the Program after a minimum of 12 credits and up to a maximum of 75 credits have been completed at Mercy College.
+Continuing students at Mercy University may apply for admission to the Program after a minimum of 12 credits and up to a maximum of 75 credits have been completed at Mercy University.
 Students must have a minimum GPA of 3.2.
-Students must submit one letter of recommendation from Mercy College faculty.
+Students must submit one letter of recommendation from Mercy University faculty.

 Maintaining Satisfactory Progress in the Global Honors Program